fastrgv/RufasCube/README.md

 -------------------------------------------
 ## Using the build scripts
-* systems:  Windows, OSX or GNU/Linux
+* systems:  Windows or GNU/Linux
 * a recent Ada compiler;  eg. GNU-Ada...try this source:

 https://github.com/alire-project/GNAT-FSF-builds/releases